Info Upon Admittance

 When are the Health & Insurance forms due?

 For Fall admits, the Admission Health Record form is due by July 1st.
 Late entrants/Transfer students should return the forms within 30 days of receipt.
 Visit the Health Service's Entrance Health Requirements for New Students information page for more details.

 The Insurance Coverage Selection form is due October 1st.
-Visit the Insurance Department for more information.
+Visit Student Health Insurance website for more information.
 For other questions related to Health Services, please check the Health Services Frequently Asked Questions webpage.